Should You Opt For A Recumbent Exercise Bike?

 Flywheel recumbent – A smoother alternative to the direct tension, the flywheel is large (the larger the smoother action) steel wheel that is turned via a belt as in a normal cycle.
 The wheel creates kinetic tension as a normal bike wheel might giving the feel of normal bike riding conditions.
 The belt is often sent through gears to make the belt tighter and create more resistance.
 To ensure good performance look for a bike with a wheel weighing at least 13kgs.

 Magnetic recumbent exercise bike – these machines are top end, ultra quiet and often used in health centres.
-Steel wheels are controlled by magnetic resistance for friction free pedalling.
+Steel wheels are controlled by magnetic resistance for friction free pedaling.

-Other features to look out for include adjustability and weight capacity of the bike, programmable options and display options.
-Clearly bikes that are multi-adjustable and have larger weight capacities are likely to give a longer service life than lightweight models, but this will be reflected in the price.
-The degree of programmability the bike offers will also be reflected in price but can be a worthwhile consideration as over the longer term bikes with programmes tend to pique user interest and motivation for longer and therefore give better results than lesser models.
-The level of display you opt for will also impact on cost but can again reinforce motivation over the longer term and prove beneficial.
+Other features to look out for include adjustability and the weight capacity of the bike, programmable options, and display options.
+Clearly, bikes that are multi-adjustable and have larger weight capacities are likely to give a longer service life than lightweight models, but this will be reflected in the price.
+The degree of programmability the bike offers will also be reflected in the price but can be a worthwhile consideration as over the longer term bikes with programmes tend to pique user interest and motivation for longer and therefore give better results than lesser models.
+The level of display you opt for will also impact on cost but can again reinforce motivation over the long term and prove beneficial.

 How Much Do They Cost?